jacobalberty/unifi-docker/README.md

 ## Important log4shell News

-Please update again.
-There has been another log4shell vulnerability discovered that even the v6.5.54 release from ubiquiti is vulnerable to.
-I have installed the log4j version 2.16.0 in thses tags to mitigate log4shell.

-To verify you have the latest hotfix applied you should see `Hotfix validated: cve-2021-45046` in your docker logs for your unifi container at startup

-Please update to [v6.5.54](https://community.ui.com/releases/UniFi-Network-Application-6-5-54/d717f241-48bb-4979-8b10-99db36ddabe1) as soon as possible as it contains a critical fix for a remote code execution vulnerability (CVE-2021-44228).
+Please update to [v6.5.55](https://community.ui.com/releases/UniFi-Network-Application-6-5-55/48c64137-4a4a-41f7-b7e4-3bee505ae16e) as soon as possible as it contains a critical fix for a remote code execution vulnerability (CVE-2021-44228 as well as CVE-2021-45046).
 I have also backported the fix to `v6.0.45` and `v5.14.23` for those on EOL hardware releases or who just prefer the older version.

+To verify you have the latest hotfix applied on `v6.0.45` and `v5.14.23` you should see `Hotfix validated: cve-2021-45046` in your docker logs for your unifi container at startup

-Again: Only the `v6.5.54`, `v6.0.45` and the `v5.14.23` tags have the fix backported to them.
+Again: Only the `v6.5.55`, `v6.0.45` and the `v5.14.23` tags have the fix backported to them.
 Please be sure you are running the one with the v in the tag name for those two older versions.

 ## `latest` tag